The Increasing Importance of Emails

 We spend every day using email, whether we like it or not.
 It’s become so intrinsic to modern life that we all take it for granted.
 Even with the rise of social media, communicating via mobile devices and instant messaging, email is still the main tool used throughout the business world - a fact unlikely to change in the near future.

 But how did we get here?
 Why is email still so important?
 What is its future?
 And is its usage and dependency on the decrease or the rise?
-Let's look at email through a clearer lens free of marketing hype or naysayers and lay out its place in the future of written communications.
+Let's look at the importance of email through a clearer lens free of marketing hype or naysayers and lay out its place in the future of written communications.

 The evolution of written communication